conmaol/maglocunus/AI/LLMs/pai2025/adapting-llms-to-your-use-case.md

 §1.1.
 There are four main kinds of LLM provider:
 - companies providing proprietary LLMs
 - companies providing open-source LLMs
-- self-organising open source collectives and community research organisations (non-profits)
+- self-organising open-source collectives and community research organisations (non-profits)
 - academia and government.

 §1.2.
 Some companies provide proprietary LLMs via API endpoints (LLM-as-a-service), and/or in partnership with a cloud provider (Amazon Bedrock and SageMaker JumpStart, Google’s Vertex AI, Microsoft’s Azure OpenAI).
 Some examples are: